sighingnow/jekyll-gitbook/_pages/Agent.md

 - Confirm the changes by clicking on **_Change Team_**.

-- Wait some seconds to see the results.
-Now you should get a new log icon in the left upper corner.
+- Wait for few seconds to see the results.

+- Now you should be able to see the new logo, new title and will be able to access the out of box widgets i.e Webex & Custom Experience Analytics.

 ## More advance example